DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 Part 1 to 3 of this workflow is implemented by the [APIShift.php](machine/APIShift.php) file, and the other part 4 to 6 is implemented by the [API.php](machine/API.php) file.
 This separation is made so that if a developer wishes to implement server-side rendering or his own components using the framework's features, he can simply include the APIShift.php file, while the API.php file serves at the head file from which requests to the API controllers are made.

 # Architectural Elements
-This title will discuss the different components, connectors and data elements of the famework, their features and interfaces.
+This title will discuss the different components, connectors and data elements of the famework, their features, interfaces and responsibility.

-## Session Components
+## Session States
 A session, for a program, is a data structure that its values are stored per each client, usually from the start untill the end of the interaction with an additional timeout.
 Sessions are great tools to store a certain "state" about a client thoughout a connection, indicating our program who the client is - is it an admin? a player in our app? a premium user maybe? all these different clients have different restrictions on the functionallity and data the can access.
 APIShift allows you to define different session states easily and then assign access rules by these states to data, controllers and methods.
 The classes that manage the session options are the [core of the SessionState](machine/core/SessionState.php).
 The [controller interface SessionState](machine/controller/SessionState.php) allows for managing the session through API requests - As described in the [README.md](README.md) file.

 The core of the SessionState contains the logic and functions that manage the session states, their updates, authorization and communication with the database.
 The controller of the SessionState provides a interface that a user can use to manipulate the session state - for example change the session on a given request to indicate a login or logout, and more.
 Each session state has a state structure, indicating how the data about the state is saved, it also needs to know which data entries to take value from to fill them, and who are their children: